cloudfoundry-attic/loggregator-k8s-deployment/README.md

 ### Destroying

-the following script will delete all the objects from your cluster:
+The following script will delete all the objects from your cluster:

 ```bash
 ./destroy.sh